I've felt comfortable and have built trust with them. They work hard and it shows. I am super thankful to have worked with them.

 - Personal assistance.

-Indirect Costs of Paralysis
+Indirect Costs Of Paralysis

 These figures don’t include other losses, such as pain and suffering, diminished enjoyment of life, loss of consortium and other non-economic damages.
 These losses are often substantial in terms of dollar amounts.